willnguyen1312/zoom-image/docs/api/createZoomImageMove.md

 type ZoomImageMoveOptions = {
   // Zoom scale, default is 4
   zoomFactor?: number
-  // The source of zoomed image
+  // The source of zoomed image, default is the same as the original image zoomImageSource?: string
-  zoomImageSource?: string
 }